Extremely proud of another year of Best Managed Company recognition!

 Business Maturity Model

-The BMM identifies five pillars on which a company is based: Strategy & Policy, Organization & Processes, Control & Control, Information Technology and People & Culture.
+The BMM identifies five pillars on which a company is based: Strategy & Policy, Organization & Processes, Management & Control, Information Technology and People & Culture.
 Within these pillars four levels of development are possible, which indicate the degree of development of the organization within the relevant pillar.

 Companies in which the five pillars are in balance perform on average 30 percent better than the market.
 Organizations that are in balance, benefit from synergies, make switches easier and have less to do with energy loss.